Steph - Cruise with Amber

 What types of suites are available on P&O Cruises new ship Iona?
 I’ve broken down each suite for you in this guide, so keep reading to find out which one is best for you.
 If you’re interested in sailing in a suite aboard P&O cruises – I’ve also created a similar guide for the best suites on Britannia and the best suites on Arvia

 Why chose a suite on P&O cruises Iona?

 A suite is a great option for families because of the space it offers.
 The spacious lounge and balcony are perfect for sharing and socialising or for having a cosy night in catching up on some favourite shows or films on the large screen TVs.
 A suite can also be a perfect romantic getaway for couples too with privacy and added luxurious touches.

-What are the different types on P&O Cruises Iona?
+What are the different types of suites on P&O Cruises Iona?